 Along with the top researchers and Nobel laureates, CalTech graduates also includes a decent number of public advisers as well as politicians mainly in the field of science, technology and energy.

-The California Institute of Technology have got the house tradition system with all the first year students belonging to one of four houses as part of the school’s alternative model to group people who share the same belief.
+The California Institute of Technology has got the house tradition system with all the first year students belonging to one of four houses as part of the school’s alternative model to group people who share the same belief.
 These houses have a lot of traditions and events that are carried out by each of the houses separately.

 CalTech Phd programs are also famous around the globe with the highest number of students coming to pursue the PhD here and to top it all off the CalTech’s postgraduates have also made their way into some famous pop culture as well, for example the main character of the big hit TV comedy show “The Big Bang Theory” have studied in California Institute of Technology as well.